-There are no new standards, amendments to standards and interpretations that are effective for annual periods beginning on January 1, 2022 that are considered relevant and have a material effect on the financial statements of the Fund.
+There are no other new standards, amendments to existing standards and interpretations effective on January 1, 2023 that are considered relevant or have a material impact on the financial statements of the Fund.

-(b) New standards, amendments to standards and interpretations not yet adopted
+(b) New standards, amendments to standards, and interpretations not yet adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after January 1, 2023 and have not been early adopted in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after January 1, 2024 and have not been early adopted in preparing these financial statements.
 None of these are considered relevant and expected to have a material effect on the financial statements of the Fund.